Radoslaw-Wolnik/Small-shop/README.md

  - [ ] make tag model and properly use it and check the controller and routes
  - [ ] variant controller - remove variant only if its not used, alsio in product make remove variant that also deletes the photos (mby not sure mby additional delete photo)
  - [ ] make routes for siter settings
+ - [ ] copy and modify exsisting product insted of product template
+ - [ ] make sendEmail(email-template, data-nneded) or sendVerificationemail, sendSth email
+ - [ ] in prodyct schema im not sure if reserve and relese inventory functions work

 Suggestions to improve:
  - Implement caching for frequently accessed data